IT broke the first time I tried to use it.

 Electronic goods seem to suffer disproportionately.
 The packaging promises some wonderful result, but the reality – when you finally decipher the weird instructions and set the thing up – is often disappointing.
 I’m talking about transformers that burn out, media players full of glitches and any number of devices that seem interesting but are really just frustrating.

 Bear in mind I’m not even dealing here with those expensive goods whose manufacturers deliberately sabotage them with destructive software “updates” that make them useless.
-Although my bitterness over the two tablet computers I bought and loved until they were updated into oblivion will never fade away.
+Although my bitterness over the two tablet computers – a Google Nexus and an Asus – which I bought and loved until they were updated into oblivion will never fade away.
+Great bits of gear that were turned into useless garbage by software updates.

 Once I needed some reinforced duct tape.
 I grabbed a brand that I recognised as having been around for years.
 When I went to use the tape I discovered it wasn’t sticky.
 And when I read the label I found that, brand notwithstanding, this tape was imported from one of those countries that seem to specialise in products that don’t work.